AshridgeTechnologies/elemento/stories/Backlog.md

 Bugs
 ----
+- Runtime blow-up if dereference null in formula
 - TrueFalse readOnly does not work
 - Vertical layout with text and button shows only the top few pixels
 - Form can contain things that cannot be reset like Calculation, Button